BorisMitrovic/reformation/README.md

 # Reformation
 Automatic ontology repair using Reformation algorithm, originally written by Alan Bundy.
 Written in support of a currently unpublished (WIP) paper `An Algorithm to Repair Faulty Logical Theories by Reforming their Language` by Bundy, Mitrovic (2016).
 Available on request.

-Requires `SWI-Prolog` (http://www.swi-prolog.org/).
+Requires `SWI-Prolog` (http://www.swi-prolog.org/), or `Sicstus Prolog` (https://sicstus.sics.se/).
 See also a reformation algorithm for Multi-sorted logic: https://github.com/BorisMitrovic/sorted-reformation

 ### Run:
 To run a sample `capital_of` ontology, run in SWI-Prolog: